Updated April 2021.

 Kamiyacho is a small business district in central Tokyo’s Minato Ward.
-It is filled with governmental institutes and foreign companies.
+It is filled with government institutions and foreign companies.
 For anyone living or working in the area, here is a list of where to eat, and what to see, on a walk toward the Tokyo American Club (TAC).

 Within a minute’s walk of Kamiyacho Station:

 The SOWA ICE CREAM SHOP has been open since 1955.
 They serve delicious handmade ice cream, often in unique flavors like one autumn special, chestnut.
 Open April-Sept 10am-7pm, Oct-Mar 10am-6pm, closed on Sat, Sun, national holidays.

 Walking down the left side of Sakurada-dori (Route 1):